csswizardry/csswizardry.github.com/_posts/2015-03-08-can-css-be-too-modular.md

 >     }
 >
 > …but this brings the same readability problems as before, as well as being
-> complete overkill—exclusively `@extend`ing single declarations will lead to a
+> complete overkill — exclusively `@extend`ing single declarations will lead to a
 > very unusual project, as well as very tightly coupled dependencies.)
 >
 > <q>…more often than not code was being duplicated.</q>